-You might be able to feel your baby hiccupping soon, which feels like regular bumps in your belly.
+You might be able to feel your baby hiccupping soon; it feels like regular bumps in your belly.

 Most babies spend around 95% of their time sleeping in utero.

-You may start to notice definite sleep-wake patterns with your baby.
+You might start to notice your baby now has definite sleep-wake patterns.